Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Related Work

 The data can be multifaceted, representing complex interactions between economic, institutional, social, and environmental dimensions.
-EOLI exhibits intricate temporal dynamics due to the diverse nature of factors like governance, public health, infrastructure, and quality of life indicators, each influenced by various external and internal processes over time.
-Due to such nature of our data, we require more sophisticated approaches to accurately capture and model these complexities, ensuring that the evolving trends in living standards are well-represented and analysed.
-Multiple Imputation by Chained Equations (MICE) is a widely adopted method for handling missing data in statistical analyses\cite{MICE_imputation}.
+Due to the nature of our data, we require more sophisticated approaches to accurately capture and model these complexities, ensuring that the evolving trends in living standards are well-represented and analysed.
+Multiple Imputation by Chained Equations (MICE) \cite{MICE_imputation} is a widely adopted method for handling missing data in statistical analyses.
 This method allows us to account for the uncertainty associated with missing data by generating several plausible imputed datasets, which can then be analysed separately and combined to produce estimates that reflect this uncertainty.
-MICE works under the assumption that data is missing completely at random \cite{little1988test}, this assumption may not be entirely appropriate for EoLI as data can be missing due to underdeveloped data collection mechanisms in developing countries, due to variables related to governance such as crime or public safety may be systematically under-reported in regions where governments are less transparent and due to inconsistencies in data reporting due to several factors such as wars etc.
+MICE works under the assumption that data is missing completely at random \cite{little1988test}, this assumption may not be entirely appropriate as data can be missing due to underdeveloped data collection mechanisms in developing countries, due to variables related to governance such as crime or public safety may be systematically under-reported in regions where governments are less transparent and due to inconsistencies in data reporting due to several factors such as pandemics and wars.